0xKourama/Elbanna-NP-Notes/personal/braindump.md

 # what makes me talk too much?
 1. wanting to change people for the better
 2. wanting to spread my best ideas
+*only talking when spoken to is a more favorable position. it's more quiet and silent*

 *99.9% of questions are unanswered. what we have for sure is ignorance. being aware of that ignorance is the first step towards any form of knowledge.*
 *dumb people think they have all the answers*